lazywinadmin/lazywinadmin.github.io/_posts/2014/2014-04-07-PowerShell_-_Playing_with_the_new_OneGet_module_(v5_preview).md

 * The package manager will then query its software repository to retrieve the package.
 In this example Chocolatey use it's own set of Cmdlets (see below in this post)

 * The package manager then download a configuration file OR get the URI where it will find the instruction to install the package.
-In the case of Chocolatey, a configuration file is downloaded from the repository and saved locally in C:\Chocolatey\lib\&lt;APPNAME&gt;\Tools,
+In the case of Chocolatey, a configuration file is downloaded from the repository and saved locally in C:\Chocolatey\lib\<APPNAME>\Tools,

 * The Provider will then execute the configuration file and download the actual software (+ its dependencies) from a repository, and obviously install it.... silently :-)